BennyLouie/jp-draws/README.md

 ## This project has been released on heroku: https://jpdraws.herokuapp.com/

+## Tools used

+This app is built using Rails [6.0] as a backend to store and retrieve data using a PostgreSQL database.
+Bcrypt and JWT Auths were utilized to manage secure passwords and user logins.

+The frontend uses React JS to improve user interface and incorporates Stripe API to manage money transactions.
+It is styled using Vanilla CSS.

 ## Before Starting up this project

 Fork and clone from the following repository for the dependant backend